 Talk to your doctor or nurse if you have any questions.
 If you do not want your information included in the registry, you can contact the cancer registry in your country to opt out.
-You can find details of the cancer registries on page 135.

 TREATING KIDNEY CANCER

 Treatment overview 40

 Surgery 49

 Tumour ablation 63

 Arterial embolisation 70

 Monitoring 74

 Targeted therapy 76

 Immunotherapy 79

 Radiotherapy 81

 Clinical trials 84